excubitrix/42cursus/Libft/README.md

 # :large_orange_diamond: Libft &ensp; [![jaeskim's 42Project Score](https://badge42.herokuapp.com/api/project/floogman/Libft)](https://github.com/JaeSeoKim/badge42)

 This is the very first project of the 2019 42cursus.
-Its aim is to code a C library that contains an extract of useful standard library functions.
+Its aim is to become familiar with and understand an extract of useful standard library functions by coding our own C library.

 ## :small_orange_diamond: Instructions